ScottBrian/GetAndCleanData_CourseProject/README.md

 2. run_analysis.R - the script that produced the tidy data set
 3. CodeBook.md - decribes the variables in the tidy data set

+## Tidy Data Set
+The tidy data set is a wide format data frame with 180 rows and 81 columns.
+The columns, or features, are described in the CodeBook.md.
+The data frame itself is submitted in the assignment as a link to a text file that must be read into R using read.table in order to view it properly formatted.
+The wide format tidy data set satisfies the tidy data set requirments because:
+1. each variable that is measured is in one column
+2. each column is named with a meaning and descriptive name
+3. each different observation is in a different row - note that each single observation is considered to be the set of movement measurments for one subject doing one activity

 ## run_analysis.R

 The run_analysis.R script builds and returns a wide format tidy data frame with 180 rows and 81 columns.
 It starts by reading in the following files from the original data set provided for this project: